You already know that Islam allows a Muslim man to take up to four wives simultaneously in a practice called polygamy.

-Check this article and this writeup for some more ideas for clauses that Muslims can put in taklik.
-Note that the taklik don’t necessarily have to include the ‘no polygamy’ clause, just what is mutually agreed between the couple, as basis of their married life.
+Check this article and this writeup for some more ideas for clauses that Muslims can put in taklik tambahan.
+Note that the taklik tambahan don’t necessarily have to include the ‘no polygamy’ clause, just what is mutually agreed between the couple, as basis of their married life.

-Can married Muslim couples add on to their taklik?
+Can married Muslim couples add on to their taklik tambahan?

-The husband will then read out the additional taklik in front of the officer and his wife, with two witnesses.
+The husband will then read out the taklik tambahan in front of the officer and his wife, with two witnesses.
 Everyone will sign the document to certify it as done.

-I got mine from Telenisa.
-The draft includes the no-polygamy clause.
-You can add on as mutually agreed.
+I got my lafaz taklik tambahan from Telenisa, which focuses on the no-polygamy clause.
+You can add on other clauses as mutually agreed.

-Important: The talak is not automatic; only enforceable upon formal complaint at the Syariah Courts (another headache altogether, I heard)
+Important #2: The template is not ‘automatic jatuh talak if do X’ style.
+It is only enforceable upon formal complaint at the Syariah Courts (another headache altogether, I heard)

 Islam is good.
 Islam is fair.

 Muslims, on the other hand… are humans.
 Ugly.
 Greedy.
 Horny.
 Opportunistic.
 Full of flaws.

 A part of me is comforted by the fact that taklik tambahan can give me protection, but at the same time I wish that Muslim women’s rights are given by default, not on as-requested basis.
 I only learned about taklik tambahan and the option to disallow polygamy at age 31, and I consider myself well-read.
 How many others had no idea about it, before this?